mhweiner/kizu/docs/faq.md

 By avoiding the use of setup() and teardown() or before() and after() methods, you can write more focused and reliable unit tests that are easier to understand, maintain, and debug.

 If you still need a re-useable function, such as for your integration tests, you can of course just write your own.
-It's just a function, after all!
-Why should a framework provide that?
+It's just a custom function, after all!
+Why should a framework need to provide that?
+For example, you can write a function like this:

 ```
 function setup() {
-  // do your dirty deeds
+  // do things that need to be done before each test
 }
 function teardown() {
-  // do your dirty deeds
+  // do things that need to be done after each test
 }

+test('test name', (assert) => {
+  setup();
+  assert.equal("hello, world", "hello, world");
+  teardown();
+});
 ```

+## Does kizu support ESM?

+Yes, kizu supports ESM.
+See [Module System Support (ESM & CJS)](esm.md) for more details.

+## Does kizu support TypeScript?

+Yes, kizu supports TypeScript.
+See [TypeScript Support](typescript.md) for more details.

+## Does kizu support code coverage?

+Yes, kizu supports code coverage.
+See [Code Coverage](codeCoverage.md) for more details.

+## Why is kizu so fast?

+kizu is fast for several reasons:

+- It uses a multi-process parallel test runner.
+Each test file is run in its own process/runtime for performance and isolation benefits.
+Use on a multicore machine for even better results!
+- It's incredibly lightweight.
+It's just a few hundred lines of code.
+- It uses `tsx` for fast TypeScript compilation.
+- It's designed to be easy to understand and maintain.